tylerwdean/SyllAble/README.md

 Then to start the project on a local development server for front end work, you can do so using:

 npm run dev

+## To deploy the React page to the server:

+1. run the command: npm run build
+2. Move the dist folder from the project into server/public